Queen Elizabeth II wears mask at tribute to Unknown Warrior

 LONDON (AP) — Queen Elizabeth II donned a face mask in public for the first time during the coronavirus pandemic when attending a brief ceremony at Westminster Abbey last week to mark the centenary of the burial of the Unknown Warrior.

-While the 94-year-old has been seen in public on several occasions over the past few months, she had not been pictured wearing a face covering until now.
+While the 94-year-old monarch has been seen in public on several occasions over the past few months, she had not been pictured wearing a face covering until now.

 On Wednesday, during her first public engagement in London since March, she wore a black mask that was edged with white.
 Pictures of the ceremony were officially released late Saturday.